zewdu444/vet_clinic_database/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Will be updated animal table with additonal features
-> additional tabels will be added
+> will be added "join table" for visits

 <p align="right">(<a href="#readme-top">back to top</a>)</p>